-And yet this is a very important moment of awareness: change starts with our noticing some discomfort about something, and we want to do something about it to feel better (or at least less bad).
+Well, this is a very important moment of awareness, because change starts with our noticing some discomfort about something, and we want to do something about it to feel better (or at least less bad).
 In this case, you seem to have achieved this very important step.
 Of course it can be overwhelming to think about the complex problems.
 But what if you start small?

-/ THINK ABOUT HOW YOU CAN LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-Your intuition and actions are not mainstream, and thus very important to drive much needed change.
+Your understanding and intuition are not mainstream, and thus very important to drive much needed change.
 How happy are you with how you are sharing your valuable perspectives with others?
-Do you feel you are doing it as much as you could?
+Do you feel you are doing it as much as you can?